BeatrisIlieva/devto-articles/unpublished-articles/new.md

 ### Asynchronous Programming

 Asynchronous programming allows certain tasks, like fetching data from a server, to run in the background while other code continues to execute.
 This prevents blocking the entire program, keeping the application responsive.
-In JavaScript, asynchronous code can execute concurrently, meaning the total execution time depends on the longest task, and the program remains functional while waiting for the result.
+In JS, asynchronous code can execute concurrently, meaning the total execution time depends on the longest task, and the program remains functional while waiting for the result.

 #### Approaches to asynchronous programming